Festival fantazie: Program

 The core of the festival consists of meetings with well-known writers, actors and artists and both vocational and humorous speeches, presentations (by specialists or fans), panel discussions.
 Visitors have opportunity to see both the newest films and films which are not commonly available, TV shows or documentary films.
 Fan activities include fanfilms and dramatic performances among others.

 A computer hall (with network games, Wii consoles) is prepared within the GameFest block.
 Board games, card games, table role-playing games are available.
 Live action role-playing games (LARP) are run.
 Competitions and tournaments are organized in many games.

 In 2007 the program included over 1200 activities and events.
 That is more than Worldcon 2006 had (1057 events).

 The festival organizers allow groups of fans to realize their own programs.
 This very good cooperation with participants provides basis for richer program than other similar events have.
 Small conventions often give up after few years while Festival fantazie offers its services and organizational support for further sequels of convention under patronage of the festival.

 Program lines

 This is a list of program lines at Festival fantazie.
 Note that links to the lines' webpages are mostly in Czech.

-Additional program

-Many other activities are held out of main program lines.
-Table football or Dance Dance Revolution are available, films are projected in cinema.
-Events such as expositions, concerts, dramatic performances, fencing shows, ceremonial party with masquerade competition and raffle, beauty contest, literary workshop or book (and DVD, CD, VHS) exchange are held in terms of the festival.

-Many contests and tournaments belong to the additional program among others.
-These contests are often organized by festival visitors themselves (e.g. table football or staring tournament).